digitalgust/miniJVM/README.md

 ## Changelog:
+   2021.03.
+Add j2c module, it 's a tool for convert minijvm java source code to c source code ,  then build it as native application , support desktop and mobile platform .
    2020.12.
 Add build script and release v2.1.
    2020.10.
 Refactor source and remove binary in repository.
    2020.10.
 Https supported.